 - providing information by means of in vitro examination of specimens derived from the human body, including organ, blood and tissue donations,

-and which does not achieve its principal intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its
+and which does not achieve its principal intended action by pharmacological, immunological or metabolic means, in or on the human body, but which may be assisted in its function by such means.

 Examples: bandages, sutures, wheelchair, hospital bed, dentist mouth mirror, dental filling materials, heart rate monitor, blood pressure monitor, ECG device, EEG device, scalpel, needles, hearing aid, glasses and lenses, stents, blood bags, condoms, implants, catheters, defibrillator, eHealth app,…